mattermost/docs/source/administration/upgrade.md

       1. Run `sudo start mattermost`.
       2. Opening the **System Console** and saving a change will upgrade your `config.json` schema to the latest version using default values for any new settings added.
 8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports.
-9. Test the ststem is working by going to the URL of the server with an `https://` prefix.
+9. Test the system is working by going to the URL of the server with an `https://` prefix.
       1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.

 #### Upgrade Team Edition to 3.0.x